 They incentivize their established employees to stay on, retrain them as their operations evolve, and proactively recruit new employees capable of functioning in the modern connected factory.

-Retraining is particularly important for an industry 4.0 transformation.
+Retraining is essential for an industry 4.0 transformation.
 Due to the added complexity of Industry 4.0 technologies and workflows, manufacturers will naturally experience speed bumps as factories deploy new tools.
-It’s critical that employers cross-train workers so they can function across multiple skills and lines.
-Versatile employee make it easier to allocate workers where they need to be (at bottlenecks), and prevent slowdowns in production in the event of retirement or illness.
+Employers must cross-train workers so they can function across multiple skills and lines.
+Versatile employees make it easier to allocate workers where they need to be (at bottlenecks) and prevent slowdowns in production in the event of retirement or illness.
 Better yet, cross-trained employees who can rotate to new tasks at regular intervals are more likely to stay engaged and less likely to make mistakes.
 Having an agile, adaptable workforce is critical to overcoming the challenges inherent to an Industry 4.0 transformation.

 Business advantages to an Industry 4.0-ready workforce

 From a purely business perspective, it’s worth investing in the continuous reskilling of employees.
-Well trained employees are less likely to make mistakes, more likely to be productive, and less likely to violate compliance laws.
-Skilled employees can step into new tasks and assist new recruits.
-They can help the business speed the time to market of new products.
-And research has shown that employees, particularly millenials, who believe their employer is invested in their development stay at their company longer and are more productive in the long run.
+Well-trained employees are less likely to make mistakes, more likely to be productive, and less likely to violate compliance laws.
+Skilled employees can step into new tasks and assist recruits.
+They can help the business speed the time to market new products.
+And research has shown that employees, particularly Millenials, who believe their employer is invested in their development stay at their company longer and are more productive in the long run.

-A widely, deeply skilled workforce is able to respond to change faster, and if Industry 4.0 promises anything, it’s change.
+A widely, deeply skilled workforce can respond to change faster, and if Industry 4.0 promises anything, it’s changed.

 Ultimately, reskilling initiatives should be a fundamental feature of the symbiosis between a company and its people.
-Now more than ever, manufacturers have a responsibility to keep their people competitive and capable in a quickly changing world.
+Now more than ever, manufacturers are responsible for keeping their people competitive and capable in a quickly changing world.